RACIAL JUSTICE & ADVOCACY

 YWCA's approach to racial justice goes beyond changing hearts and minds.
 We strive to transform communities, systems, and public policy.
 Our Racial Justice Program advocates for justice, equity, diversity and inclusion.

 In addition to our direct services and programs related to racial justice, we engage our community to participate in YWCA USA annual Racial Justice Challenge.
 Be sure to select YWCA Hamilton as your agency!
-This year the challenge runs from March 31 - April 28, 2025.
+The challenge runs annually.

 HEALTH EQUITY